miracl/core/swift/readme.md

 from the stack.
 Instead they are allocated as variable length from the heap, so the code spends more time doing garbage collection than doing crypto.

+NEW: 18/06/2024 Int128 type now supported in Swift Version 6.0!
+So can be used in this implementation.
+Minor changes required to config_big.swift and big.swift Unfortunately as of now, its much slower.

 Each supported primitive is implemented inside of its own swift namespace.

 So for example to support both ed25519 and the NIST P256 curves, one